 - Sugar - either superfine granulated sugar or caster sugar will work in this recipe.

 - Brown sugar - I like to use light brown sugar (sometimes called muscovado), firmly packed.
-You can also use dark brown sugar for a deeper molasses flavour.
+You can also use dark brown sugar for a deeper molasses flavor.
 If using dark brown sugar, this may result in a darker batter and darker overall bake.

 - Molasses - use either molasses or dark treacle in this recipe.